stlmc/stlmc.github.io/assets/files/cav2022-artifact/Readme.txt

 The above commands generates two log directories (i.e., log-benchmarks-paper and log-benchmarks-paper-*-poly) in the current directory.
-Then, 'gen-report' generates two csv files: logs-benchmarks-paper.csv and logs-benchmarks-paper-*-poly.csv for (a) and (b), respectively.
+Then, 'gen-report' generates two csv files: logs-benchmarks-paper-report.csv and logs-benchmarks-paper-*-poly-report.csv for (a) and (b), respectively.